High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 When working with heavy (3mm+) gauge aluminium or steel, the physical (intermolecular) bond is only as reliable (failure-free) as the interface layer.

-Achieving a permanent (10-year lifespan) bond on non-porous (zero-absorption) surfaces often proves difficult for standard (low-solids) aerosols.
+Achieving a permanent (10-year lifespan) bond on non-porous (zero-absorption) surfaces can be difficult with standard (low-solids) aerosols.

 Variable (three-way) web spray valves allow for precise (5% variance) coat weights, ensuring the adhesive reaches the required 25 grams per square metre density.
 Technical testing shows that maintaining this specific (25g/m²) weight prevents joint starvation while ensuring optimal (100%) coverage.